Georgia EBT Deposit Schedule for 2025

 How to Check Your EBT Deposit Status in Georgia

-Once your deposit date arrives, you can confirm the funds are available in a few ways.
-For a complete list of options, see our guide to check your EBT balance in Georgia.
-Below are three of the most convenient methods to see your current balance.
+You can confirm your deposit has been made in a few different ways.
+For a complete list of options, review our guide on how to check your Georgia EBT balance.
+Here are three of the most convenient options to use after your SNAP deposit dates.

-Customer Service Line: Call 1-888-421-3281 anytime for automated balance information.
-After you select a language and enter your card number, the system states your Food and Cash balances.
-Support is available in multiple languages, as detailed on the DFCS website.
+Customer Service Line: Call 1-888-421-3281 at any time for automated balance information.
+After you provide your card number, the system will state your current food and cash balances.
+This service offers support in multiple languages.

 Download the app